aimms/documentation/webui/application-settings.rst

 Workflow Panel
 --------------

-.. important:: Workflow panels are available in software versions from AIMMS 4.68 onwards as part of Experimental Features.
-Please reach out to User Support on how to enable Experimental Features.

 Starting from AIMMS 4.68, it is possible to design and configure Workflows in the AIMMS WebUI.
 The Workflow Panel is used to represent and run any workflow which is designed and defined by the application developer in the model.
 AIMMS allows the application developer to configure multiple workflows in an application.

 A Workflow Panel is a progression of steps (tasks, events, interactions) that comprise a work/business process and create or add value to the organization's activities.